 University College (UC) is home to a wide range of programs for University of Iowa students and precollege students.
 An overview of the many programs that are housed in University College is provided below.

-Two online degree programs, the Bachelor of Applied Studies (B.A.S.) and the Bachelor of Liberal Studies (B.L.S.), are offered through University College.
+Two online degree programs, the Bachelor of Applied Studies (B.A.S.) and the Bachelor of Liberal Studies (B.L.S.), are administered through University College.
 Both programs enable students to complete a bachelor's degree through Distance and Online Education.
 The B.A.S., designed for graduates of community college technical programs, provides alternatives to traditional academic majors, permitting students to plan their own emphasis areas in consultation with their advisors.
-The B.L.S. is a general undergraduate degree program without a traditional academic major; students work with their advisors to plan study programs that meet their individual objectives.
+The B.L.S. is an interdisciplinary undergraduate degree program without a traditional academic major; students work with their advisors to plan study programs that meet their individual objectives.

 The college offers undergraduate certificates in Clinical and Translational Science, Leadership Studies, Nonprofit Leadership and Philanthropy, and Sustainability.
 University College also is home to many undergraduate research opportunities in the science, technology, engineering, and mathematics (STEM) fields as well as in microbiology and medical scientist training.

 An affiliated program, Lifetime Leisure Skills—offers a broad range of sports and fitness activities, while the Reserve Officer Training Corps programs, Aerospace Studies (Air Force ROTC) and Military Science (Army ROTC) prepare undergraduate students for commissions as officers.
 In addition, there are major college-level programs such as the University of Iowa Honors Program, Study Abroad, and Career Center Programs.

 University College offers courses in several K-12 programs as well: the Belin-Blank Center for Gifted Education, the Center for Diversity and Enrichment, the Secondary Student Training Program, and University of Iowa Upward Bound.